pradeep3sep/interviewquestion/README JavaScript.md

     this.language = lang;
   },
 };
-console.log(user.lang); // getter access lang as en user.lang = "fr";
+console.log(user.lang); // getter access lang as "en" user.lang = "fr";
-console.log(user.lang); // setter used to set lang as fr
+console.log(user.lang); // setter used to set lang as "fr"
 ```

 > ### How does synchronous iteration works